-My husband's band is recording a CD of cover tunes.
-We know we have to list all of the writers and owners of the songs, but where do we go or whom do we register with before the release of the CD?
-Do we have to pay royalties to anyone?
+Let's say that your band wants to record an album of cover songs.
+You know you have to list all of the original writers and owners of the songs, but what else do you need to do before the album is released?
+Do you need to get a license and pay royalties to anyone?

-There are two ways to get permission and pay the mechanical royalty:
+There are two ways to obtain a mechanical license and pay the royalty:

 Direct licensing isn't common for independent musicians (those not signed with a record label).
 Independent musicians generally obtain mechanical licenses from the kinds of intermediary services noted above.